Checklist For An Interstate Move

 Knowing this information will help you to feel more informed as you take care of everything and it will give you a lot more flexibility when it comes to how you want to take care of everything that you need to accomplish.
 It’ll make it much less stressful for you and you can find a lot of ways to actually get things done.

-Map Out Your Entire Trip and Have an Idea Of Where You’ll Make Stops
+Map Out Your Entire Trip and Have An Idea Of Where You’ll Make Stops

 In order to keep you and your family safe during your interstate move, you want to be sure that you do as much planning as possible ahead of time.
-This isn’t as important for a move of less than 100 miles, but it is pretty important when you’re looking at much more than that.
+This isn’t as important for a move of fewer than 100 miles, but it is pretty important when you’re looking at much more than that.

 The first thing that you need to do is explore the route that you want to take for your move.
 Then, you want to be sure that you go ahead and take a look at every option for a rest area that you can and decide on exactly which ones you’re going to stop at.